UW-POLS503/2015/README.md

 ```

 Another way to install the dependencies to build
 Install `venv`.
-For Ubuntu 14.10 and python 3
+In Ubuntu this can be installed with
 ```console
 > apt-get install python3-venv
 ```